AIware Leadership Bootcamp 2024

 Justina Lin

 This session will detail the challenges and techniques that can be used to evaluate an AIware.
-Topics covered include
+Covered topics include:

 • Overview of evaluating an AIware - Importance